HackabilityNPO/project-organization/README.md

 You can create the project repository on your personal GitHub account or organization.
 Once the project is concluded and documented, Hackability will fork your repo on the [Hackability official GitHub Page](https://github.com/HackabilityNPO).

+## General Nodes

+When publishing files, please include both proprietary editable and open format of the same file.

+Include all foto material on this repo!
+Not link images from external links.

+Use Markdown for documentation.
+You can find a [here great introduction to markdown](https://guides.github.com/features/mastering-markdown/) and some [nice tutorials here](https://www.markdowntutorial.com/).

 ## License